18 THINGS YOU SHOULD KNOW BEFORE BUYING A HOUSE IN THAILAND

 This is your comprehensive checklist for buying a re-sale home in Hua Hin, Thailand

-As busy and engaged real estate agents, we take a lot of a clients out week after week to look at various re-sale homes in Hua Hin.
-In our years of experience, we’ve viewed thousands of homes here in Thailand.
+As busy and engaged real estate agents, we take many clients out each week to look at a variety of homes throughout Hua Hin.
+In our years of experience, we’ve viewed thousands of homes in Thailand.
 Sometimes a property can look fantastic upon first glance; however, if you take a deeper look, you might find some serious issues or problems that would make you reconsider the property as a potential purchase.
 And on the flip side, we’ve seen “diamonds in the rough”, properties that are great quality and good value, but require a little polishing and maintenance to bring out their true potential.

 We have taken note of some key items that every potential buyer should look for when considering purchasing a Hua Hin re-sale home.